 - Olive oil

 Combine flour, garlic salt and pepper in a dish.
-In a shallow bowl, whisk the egg and milk.
-In another dish combine breadcrumbs, parmesan, thyme and basil.
+In a shallow bowl, whisk the egg.
+In another dish, combine breadcrumbs, parmesan and the dried herbs.

 Cut chicken into palm-sized portions.
-One at a time, dredge each piece in the flour, then the egg mixture, dripping off the excess, and then coat all sides with the crumb/cheese mixture.
+One at a time, dredge each piece in the flour, then the egg, dripping off the excess, and then coat all sides with the crumb/cheese mixture.

 Heat olive oil over medium-high heat in a large skillet until a breadcrumb sizzles when you drop it in.
-Add chicken and fry on one side until nicely browned, not burnt or dark brown, but a rich golden brown color.
+Add chicken pieces and fry on one side until nicely browned, not burnt or dark brown, but a rich golden brown color.
 Turn over and fry the other side.
 As soon as the pieces are done, remove them to a paper towel-lined plate to drain.
-Immediately squirt lemon juice all over the chicken pieces.
-Serve with lemon wedges on the side.
+Immediately squirt lemon juice all over the chicken pieces and sprinkle with salt.